surma/surma.dev/content/things/compile-js.md

 I have arrived at the conclusion that I don’t think _this specific approach_ is worth exploring further.
-This made it hard to write a blog post because I took so many shortcuts and introduced so many flaws, that I won't be able to tell a consistent or coherent story.
-At the same time, I think it's better to have an half-assed blog post where I can explain my thought process and share my lessons learned than have no blog post at all.
+This made it hard to write a blog post because I took so many shortcuts and introduced so many flaws, that I won’t be able to tell a consistent or coherent story.
+At the same time, I think it’s better to have an half-assed blog post where I can explain my thought process and share my lessons learned than have no blog post at all.
 So here we go.

 The proof-of-concept implementation, and by extension this blog post, follow the principles of [evolutionary design].
 I took many, many shortcuts and left many parts of this system incomplete as I prioritized making it over the finish line.
-I hope despite all of that, that there's still some interesting bits in here for you.
+I hope despite all of that, that there’s still some interesting bits in here for you.

 ## The Spark